-- (i) The Company's attorney, who is a director, reported in her letter relating to the year ended 31 December 2022 that as far as she is aware, there were no: - instructions from the Company to represent them in any claims or possible claims - knowledge of any guarantees of indebtedness of others - trust monies held on behalf of the Company. - (ii) Management is not aware of any commitments as at 31 December 2022, except those relating to long term borrowings which are detailed in Note 15 of the financial statements.
+- (i) The Company's attorney reported in a letter relating to the year ended 31 December 2023 that as far as they are aware, there were no: - instructions from the Company to represent them in any claims or possible claims - knowledge of any guarantees of indebtedness of others - trust monies held on behalf of the Company. - (ii) Management is not aware of any commitments as at 31 December 2023, except those relating to long term borrowings which are detailed in Note 15 of the financial statements.